Introduction: How long has it been since you were “truly busy”?

 • If parents are idle for a long time, children may think “effort is useless”;

-• If parents are addicted to their phones and escape reality, children may imitate them;
+• If parents are addicted to their phones and avoid reality, children may also imitate;

 • Ultimately forming a negative family culture of “everyone lying flat.”

-1. Set small goals: Start by doing one small thing each day
+1. Set small goals: start by doing one small thing every day

-For example: Read 10 pages of a book, exercise for 20 minutes, write 100 words in a diary;
+For example: read 10 pages of a book every day, exercise for 20 minutes, write a 100-word diary;

 Small goals are easier to stick to and can gradually rebuild a sense of discipline.